Eoghan Harris: Iraq War

 Harris strongly supported the 2003 invasion of Iraq, and is unrepentant about its morality, writing in the Sunday Independent that "hindsight history has no moral status".
 In May 2003, he wrote "Already, as I predicted in the lead up to the war, the neoconservative hawks have done much better than the liberals in getting down to the dynamics of opening up the gulf to democracy.
 Already, and this I predicted too, there is substantial hope for an Israeli–Palestinian settlement now that Saddam no longer scowls at Israel".
 Commenting in November 2003 about the English journalist Robert Fisk, he wrote: "Far from wanting to pour venom on Fisk, I think he does us a favour by being so forthright.
 For my money, his analysis of Middle East politics is a first cousin to believing that aliens take away people in flying saucers."
+He has also referenced the phrase "fisking" though Harris' own fact-checking record is a matter for dispute on several occasions including his political chameleonic journey.

 Harris gave media training to Iraqi politician Ahmed Chalabi in advance of the invasion of Iraq, and wrote in the Irish Independent that:

 I first met Chalabi in Washington in March 2001, in the company of Richard Perle, a few months after George W Bush had been elected, and met later in London where I gave him some media training.
 We bonded from the start, and the basis of the bond was his instinctive feel for Ireland.

 Chalabi was one of the sources of the false intelligence that Iraq had weapons of mass destruction.

 Relationship with Fianna Fáil

 In 1997, Harris denounced Fianna Fáil presidential candidate Mary McAleese, calling her a "tribal time bomb" and writing "if she wins not on a technicality but because so many people gave her their number one, then I am living in a country I no longer understand."
 McAleese won, and Harris later expressed regret for his sentiments and praised her presidency.

 Harris in the mid-2000s began endorsing the centrist, populist Fianna Fáil, which was in a coalition government with the Progressive Democrats.
 Harris was one of a minority of journalists to support Bertie Ahern during the "Bertiegate I" crisis, during which questions were raised over Ahern's financial propriety.
-Harris heavily supported Ahern and Fianna Fáil in the 2007 general election.
+Harris heavily supported Ahern and Fianna Fáil in the 2007 general election and did so publicly on a Late Late Show before the election with Eamon Dunphy who adopted the latter position.
 Some alleged that the Sunday Independent's editorial stance prior to the election amounted to a U-turn from previous criticism of the government, but Harris explicitly denied there had been any U-turn or that the attitude of journalists at the paper was influenced by an alleged meeting between the deputy leader of Fianna Fáil, Brian Cowen and the owner of Independent News & Media, Tony O'Reilly.